qdsang/TinyMPC.github.io/docs/solver/algorithm.md

 # Inside TinyMPC

-TinyMPC's trick is to precompute expensive matrices offline so that only a small amount of computation is required during operation.
+!!! note ""

+    💡 At its core, our solver is designed to accelerate and compress the ADMM algorithm by exploiting the structure of the MPC problem.

 Our 2024 ICRA submission video provides a concise overview of the method:

 [Watch the Video :fontawesome-brands-youtube:](https://www.youtube.com/watch?v=NKOrRyhcr6w){:target="_blank" .md-button }